Everything you Ever Wantted to Know About the Spine

 Earlier, we mentioned that spinal discs lack direct blood supply.
 While this is true, there is an exception.
 At the very edge of the spinal disc (the outermost fibers of the annulus), there are tiny capillaries (blood supply).
 These capillaries provide the needed nutrients to the attaching ligaments, including ligamentum flavum and the sinuvertebral nerve, which encircles the last fibers of the annular ligament or annular fibers.
 The advancing of age and spinal disc disorders such as bulging discs, protruded discs, herniated discs, and prolapsed discs can compress and obliterate these tiny vessels, leading to hypoxia in supplied tissues and the sinuvertebral nerve.
 In short, a prolonged or neglected spinal disc disorder can lead to the compression of the tiny blood vessels, which cause the degeneration and even death of the sinuvertebral nerve.

 The most significant difference between others and us is our research-based methods of the diagnosis and treatment of the spine, joints, scoliosis, and sport injury patients.
+Also, we have a much better understanding of the spine compared to others.
 In short, we are better!
 In addition to a better, more thorough understanding of spine and joint conditions, we have medical devices and technologies that others do not have in the Southeast Asian region.
 Without sounding too arrogant, you will not find a better non-surgical team than us.

 If you suffer from a mechanical spine disorder, we are your best option.
 Don’t just take our word for it; visit us today and compare us to others in physiotherapy, rehabilitation, and chiropractic care.
 Our name incorporates the word chiropractic, but we are so much more.
 We offer advanced clinical physiotherapy, best research-based chiropractic care, and targeted rehabilitation.
 We have succeeded where others have failed.
 Let us help you with your spine today.